National Sports Council

 The National Sports Council (NSC) is the national overseer of the control authorities of 41 different sports in Bangladesh.
 It is responsible to the Bangladesh Ministry of Youth and Sports and is based in Purana Paltan, Dhaka.

 History

+Prior to the independence of Bangladesh, the East Pakistan Sports Federation (EPSF), founded in 1951, served as the primary sports body in East Pakistan.
+Habibullah Bahar Chowdhury and Siddikur Rahman were its founding president and general secretary, respectively.

-After the Bangladesh Liberation War, the Bangladesh Sports Control Board was formed in 1972.
+After the Bangladesh Liberation War, the Bangladesh Sports Control Board was formed in 1972 in what was once the headquarters of the EPSF.
 In 1974 it became the National Sports Council.
+Kazi Anisur Rahman was the first secretary of the National Sports Council from 9 February 1972 to 31 March 1975.